microsoft/BotBuilder-Samples/samples/javascript_nodejs/04.simple-prompt/README.md

 # Testing the bot using Bot Framework Emulator **v4**
 [Microsoft Bot Framework Emulator][5] is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

-- Install the Bot Framework Emulator version 4.1.0 or greater from [here][6]
+- Install the Bot Framework Emulator version 4.2.0 or greater from [here][6]

 ## Connect to the bot using Bot Framework Emulator **v4**
 - Launch Bot Framework Emulator
 - File -> Open Bot Configuration
-- Navigate to `samples/javascript_nodejs/04.simple-prompt-bot`
+- Navigate to `samples/javascript_nodejs/04.simple-prompt-bot` folder
 - Select `simple-prompt.bot` file

 # Prompts